rudisimo/devjournal/content/posts/01-gamedev/index.md

 The thought of designing and building games has been on my head for well over two decades now.
 It started originally as a daydream of wanting to work for a game company like Valve.

-The game idea that keeps coming back to my mind which is to build an open-world building/survival game à'la [{{< icon "steam" >}} Satisfactory](https://store.steampowered.com/app/526870/Satisfactory/), but with none of the weird bugs :grinning_face_with_sweat:.
+The game idea that keeps coming back to my mind which is to build an open-world building/survival game à'la [Satisfactory {{< icon "steam" >}}](https://store.steampowered.com/app/526870/Satisfactory/), but with none of the weird bugs :grinning_face_with_sweat:.

 In the meantime I will continue playing and daydreaming.

 ---

-The following concepts are from my research of [{{< icon "steam" >}} Subnautica](https://store.steampowered.com/app/264710/Subnautica/).
+The following concepts are from my research of [Subnautica {{< icon "steam" >}}](https://store.steampowered.com/app/264710/Subnautica/).

 ### Minutes of Fun